A plant and compost

 a bag with food waste

-• Food remains: They include eggshells, fruit, seeds, oil, bones, and plants.
+• Food remains: They include eggshells, fruit, seeds, oil, bones, and vegetables.
 Also, they comprise waste from food preparation or the handling and processing of food, food remains, food in bad condition, and surplus food that hasn't been marketed or consumed (separated from its container).

 • Plant remains: These are remains from plant pruning (leaves or branches).
 This waste requires specific management due to collection logistics, treatment, and timing of generation (frequency and seasonality) issues.